 The final door on our list is the Cheeper Keeper Automatic Chicken Coop Door Opener Kit.
 This kit has an automatic sensor to detect if chickens are underneath the door before it closes.
 This setup can be powered by batteries or mains electric.
 It also has a light sensor to open the door and has a manual closing option.
 The advantage to a light sensor door is that the door automatically opens during the day and closes at night

-- This door includes automatic safety sensor.
+- This door includes an automatic safety sensor.

 - Kit comes with everything you need to get started.